Giancarlo Guerrero

-Giancarlo Guerrero (born 1969) is a Costa Rican, Nicaraguan-born, US-based music director.
-He is the music director of the Nashville Symphony in Nashville, Tennessee.
-Guerrero is also Music Director of the Wrocław Philharmonic at the National Forum of Music in Wrocław, Poland and Principal Guest Conductor of the Gulbenkian Orchestra in Lisbon, Portugal.
-He was formerly the associate conductor of the Minnesota Orchestra and the music director of the Eugene Symphony.
-He has won six Grammy Awards.
+Giancarlo Guerrero (born March 14, 1969) is a Costa Rican orchestra conductor, born in Nicaragua.
+He was music director of the Nashville Symphony from 2009-2025 and is currently music director-designate of the Sarasota Orchestra, and artistic director and principal conductor of the Grant Park Music Festival.
+Guerrero was formerly music director of the Wrocław Philharmonic at the National Forum of Music in Wrocław, Poland and principal guest conductor of the Gulbenkian Orchestra.

-Early life
+Biography

 Guerrero was born in Managua, Nicaragua.
 He emigrated to Costa Rica, where he joined the Costa Rica Youth Symphony and the Costa Rican National Symphony Orchestra.
 He graduated from Baylor University, where he earned a bachelor's degree in 1991, and he earned a master's degree from Northwestern University.